 At close range, a possum’s features quickly lose their cuteness.
 The creature’s little button nose housed the sort of wicked-looking teeth you would see on a church gargoyle.
 Its goggly eyes looked positively rabid.
 For a moment it peered up at me with a sort of dazed recognition, like a mountaineer spotting the route up a particularly difficult section of a crag.

-It hadn’t been scary, just somewhat incongruous and as I walked back down the track to my truck I thought: “well that’ll make a great opening line for a chapter.”
+It hadn’t been scary; just somewhat incongruous.
+As I walked back down the track to my truck I thought: “well that’ll make a great opening line for a chapter.”

 extracted from The Greenstone Water